Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 In total, there are 50 weighted points at stake.
 These weighted points are to be multiplied by a rating depending on whether they are beneficial or detrimental to liver health.

 The 10 categories of habits are the top series of habits that we determined at the present time to affect liver health.
 Each habit can either be beneficial or detrimental to liver health.
-Unfortunately, as far as health is concerned, there’s no cap to how unhealthy you can be, but there is a cap on how healthy you can be.
+Unfortunately, as far as health is concerned, there’s not much of a cap to how unhealthy you can be, but there is a cap on how healthy you can be.
 And thus, we decided to rate detrimental habits as more powerful than beneficial habits.
 These ratings are -4, -2, 0, +1, and +2.
 (We thought about extending negative habits even further, such as -6, -8, and so on, but ultimately felt that was too extreme out of the scope of what would be helpful.)

-For example… the max beneficial thing you can do is drink less than 7 drinks a week (or if you wanted, 0 drinks a week).
+For example… one beneficial thing you can do is drink less than 7 drinks a week (or if you wanted, 0 drinks a week).
 However, there’s no real cap to how much alcohol you could consume.
-The only cap are how much you want, can stomach, and can afford.
+The only caps are how much you want, can stomach, and can afford.
 Some of the heaviest drinkers often have as much as 20 drinks a day for extended periods of time.
 Obviously, our Score fails to capture some extremes such as that, but the idea is that we had to rate negative things as more detrimental than positive things could be beneficial.
 Otherwise, a very extreme drinker, such as someone having 21+ drinks per week, drinking every day, never taking time off, and having done it for years could get a false sense of security as long as they did everything else right—BMI, diet, exercise, etc. While beneficial things can help offset some detrimental things, it’s impossible to override them completely.

 If you did every habit as poorly as possible, the lowest possible score is -200.
 If you did every habit as well as possible, the highest possible score is 100.